 The historic centre is yet again a labyrinth of streets that just seem to be going around in circles and circles.
 Every turn has a surprise while you are getting lost in the small and steep alleys.
 You might think you are enjoying the Italian vibes, but Ostuni also carries quite some traces of Greek influences.
 Making the visit even more spectacular with another layer of historical richness.

 Some lovely restaurants are tucked away in the smallest corners.
 Ensure you will enjoy these adorable places before you continue your trip.
 Ostuni will leave a wonderful cultural mark in your Italian trip memory box.

 Day 5: Otranto, beaches & Lecce

 A coastal city with incredible blue waters in the city itself.
 The city is picturesque and charming.
-It is not that big, so 2 hours for a walk through will be enough, unless you like to enjoy the beach.
-The city has a whole history to tell, which you can see already from the castle and wall around it.
-It is a perfect city to visit for a morning stroll before the sun will become to hot to handle.
+As it is not that big, you can enjoy a leisurely two-hour stroll, unless, of course, you choose to extend your visit with a beach visit here.
+The city has a rich history as well, evident from the commanding castle and protective walls.
+It is perfect for a morning escape before the sun becomes too hot to handle.

 Beaches: Grotta della Poesia, Torre Dell’Orso & Baia Mulino d’Acqua

 Don’t forget your swimwear, as the afternoon promises a refreshing dip in some of the most beautiful waters!
 The first stop is Grotta Della Poesia, known as the famous cave.
 But not just any, one with gorgeous beautiful blue waters!
 We know it will be thrilling to jump from the rocks.
 However, this is officially not allowed.

 Do note that there can be long queues to enter.
 We therefore opted for a local tip – a spot just 200 meters away with breathtaking views.
 Actually off limits, and requires a small climb over a fence.
 It was irresistible and a perfect moment.